 If you apply every once in a while, it's not a big deal.
 But if you have poor credit, continually submitting applications will make it even more difficult to build your credit.

-Some lenders allow you to enter your information — such as your name, address, and income — to determine whether you are eligible for their card.
+Some lenders allow you to enter some basic personal information — such as your name, address and income — to determine whether you’re eligible for their card.
 In these cases, lenders perform a soft inquiry that does not harm your credit score.

 The 7 best low-interest credit cards available today

-1. Citi Double Cash Card
+1. Discover it Cash Back Credit Card

 3. Blue Cash Everyday Card from American Express

-4. Wells Fargo Visa Signature Card
+4. Wells Fargo Reflect Card

 5. Citi Diamond Preferred Card

 The Citi Diamond Preferred Card stands out because it has an extended introductory period.
-There is a 0% APR on new purchases and balance transfers for the first 18 months from date of account opening.
-The card offers a variable APR ranging from 14.74% to 24.74%.
-You also receive free access to your FICO Score online with this card.
+There is a 0% APR on balance transfers for the first 21 months from the date of account opening, and a 0% intro APR on purchases for the first 12 months from the date of account opening.

 Minimize debt with low-interest credit cards

-If you pay off your credit card balance in full each billing cycle, then you don't need to worry about your APR, since you will never accumulate interest.
+If you pay off your credit card balance in full each billing cycle, then you don't need to worry about your APR, since you won’t accumulate interest.
 But if you don’t pay in full each billing cycle, your debt can increase.
 In these circumstances, a lower interest rate is critical since it reduces the amount of interest charged.